eliezerjg/eliezerjg/README.md

 <p>♦️ SQL Solutions</p>

-## About
-Currently working Fulltime as Full Stack Enginner (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.

 ## Cool
 Currently working in my free time building a SaaS to Indie Games monetize games, landing page: <a href="https://gamecms.com.br/" target="_blank"> Go To GameCMS Website</a>.